John Hopkins (political activist)

 John Victor Lindsay "Hoppy" Hopkins (15 August 1937 – 30 January 2015) was a British photographer, journalist, researcher and political activist, and "one of the best-known underground figures of 'Swinging London' " in the late 1960s.
+He also co-founded the highly influential nightclub venue UFO.

 Life

-Hopkins was born on 15 August 1937 in Slough.
+Hopkins was born on 15 August 1937 in Slough, Berkshire, England.

-In 1958, Hopkins graduated from Emmanuel College, Cambridge, which he had entered on a scholarship in 1955, with a degree in physics and mathematics, and began to work as a laboratory technician at the Atomic Energy Research Establishment at Harwell, Oxfordshire.
-When Hopkins took a trip to Moscow to attend a Communist youth festival, his security clearance was revoked.
+After attending Felsted School in Essex, Hopkins went on to graduate in 1958 with a degree in physics and mathematics from Emmanuel College, Cambridge, which he had entered on a scholarship in 1955, and he began to work as a laboratory technician at the Atomic Energy Research Establishment at Harwell, Oxfordshire.
+When he took a trip to Moscow, Russia, to attend a Communist youth festival, his security clearance was revoked.
 Hopkins then re-located to London at the beginning of 1960, and began to work as a photographer for newspapers and music magazines including Jazz News, The Guardian, Melody Maker and Peace News.
-Hopkins photographed many of the leading musicians of the period, including The Beatles and the Rolling Stones.
-He also recorded the seedier side of London, with photographs of tattoo parlours, cafés, prostitutes and fetishists.
+He photographed many of the leading musicians of the period, including The Beatles and the Rolling Stones.
+Hopkins also recorded the seedier side of London, with photographs of tattoo parlours, cafés, prostitutes and fetishists.

-By the mid-1960s, Hopkins was at the centre of London's emerging underground scene and recorded many peace marches, poetry readings and "happenings", as well as photographing leading counter-cultural figures including Allen Ginsberg and Malcolm X. He compiled and stencil-duplicated the names, contact details and interests of all of London's "movers and shakers".
+By the mid-1960s, he was at the centre of London's emerging underground scene and recorded many peace marches, poetry readings and "happenings", as well as photographing leading counter-cultural figures, including Allen Ginsberg and Malcolm X. Hopkins compiled and stencil-duplicated the names, contact details and interests of all of London's "movers and shakers".
 He then gave all of them a copy.
 This action is credited with greatly boosting the 1960s London-based underground movement.

 In 1966, with Rhaune Laslett and others, he helped set up the London Free School in Notting Hill.
-This in turn led to the establishment of the Notting Hill carnival, first organised by Laslett with the guidance of local activists including Michael X. As an extension of the Free School news-sheet The Gate in 1966 Hopkins and Barry Miles co-founded the influential magazine International Times (IT).
+This in turn led to the establishment of the Notting Hill carnival, first organised by Laslett with the guidance of local activists, including Michael X. As an extension of the Free School news-sheet The Gate, in 1966 Hopkins and Barry Miles co-founded the influential magazine International Times (IT).
 Hopkins also set up the UFO Club with Joe Boyd, with Pink Floyd as the resident band.